Collection of solid waste is provided weekly by Tahoe Truckee Sierra Disposal (TTSD).

 What can I bring to the community dumpsters?
 Garbage, cardboard and paper are accepted.
 DO NOT discard appliances, construction debris, or hazardous waste at this location.
 Make sure the garbage is placed completely inside the dumpster.
 Do not leave anything on the ground outside the dumpster.
 Close and securely lock.

 How do I recycle my Christmas tree?
 Christmas trees are collected without charge on regular service days.
 Trees must be exposed to view.
-Cut tree into 4 ft. sections, remove any foreign matter.
+Cut tree into four foot sections, remove any foreign matter.
 Flocked trees and artificial trees are not recyclable and will not be picked up.

 Hazardous waste items including paints, insecticides, anti-freeze, oil, solvents, batteries, and cleansers are not permitted and will not be collected.
 Please do not take these items to the public bins.
 Contact TTSD for special disposal.

 How many garbage cans am I allowed per pickup?
-The maximum number of cans allowed per pickup is 4, properly sealed, 32-gallon cans.
+The maximum number of cans allowed per pickup is four, properly sealed, 32-gallon cans.
 Cans or bags must not weigh in excess of sixty pounds.
-All cans must be in a visible, easily accessible area within 10 feet of the County roadway.
+All cans must be in a visible, easily accessible area within ten feet of the County roadway.
 TTSD will not enter residences to collect garbage.

 Are there any special collection days for hazardous waste?
 Hazardous waste collection is scheduled by Placer County and TTSD on selected days during the year.
 Please check their website for collection dates.